-Although claiming fault in a car accident can seem to be a simple task, the fact is that the insurance provider would need a substantial amount of supporting evidence before paying you for your damages.
+Although claiming fault in a Los Angeles car accident can seem to be a simple task, the fact is that the insurance provider would need a substantial amount of supporting evidence before paying you for your damages.
 It's important to note that an insurance provider isn't looking out for your best interests and will scrutinize your claim in order to reduce their financial risk.
-A Personal Injury Attorney will conduct a comprehensive investigation into the cause of your accident and assist you in putting together a solid case that will increase your chances of success.
+A California Attorney For Personal Injury will conduct a comprehensive investigation into the cause of your accident and assist you in putting together a solid case that will increase your chances of success.

 After years of steady declines in traffic fatalities and auto injuries, the state of California saw a troubling reversal in 2014, with a spike in traffic fatalities.
 The increase seems minor (from 3,000 in 2013 to 3,074 in 2014), but it was surprising considering the focus on safe driving and the state's crackdown on distracted driving.
 Bakersfield was not spared, with 35 traffic deaths in 2014, the highest number since 2006.

 For many reasons, the overall incidence of distracted driving incidents is particularly intriguing.
 For starters, younger drivers are involved in significantly more traffic accidents than older drivers.
 Young adults are often more likely to text while driving and to be distracted by their cell phones.
 This high-risk driving behavior is almost certainly a factor.